HeloiseS/atlasvras/_sources/about.rst

 ~~~~~~~~~~~

 The current eyeballing policy is to ask human experts to check everything
-with a ``rank >4``.
-As we can see in the figure below, this encompasses
-nearly all the extra-galactic alerts (blue) and a large fraction of the galactic alerts (yellow).
+with a ``rank >7.5`` (as an extra-galactic transient candidate)  and everything that
+falls within a distance of 0.45 of the coordinate (1,1) as a galactic candidate.
+You can see below where these strategies fall in score space with respect the
+the distribution of our alerts in our training and validation set.

 .. figure:: _static/ss_byalert_wranks.png
     :width: 800